statabs-test/indikatoren/README.md

 npm run build
 ```

+####Create png files of each chart within an indikatorenset
+- In Chrome, open print.html&Indikatorenset=indikatorensetname
+- Chrome will download a png file of each chart in the given Indikatorenset to the local downloads directory.
+You can then manually move them to their target folder.

-Manually create svg thumbnails:
+####Manually create svg thumbnails:
-- For the portal view: In Chrome, open thumbnails.html.
+- For the portal view: In Chrome, open thumbnails.html
-- For the indikatorenset view: In Chrome, open thumbnails.html?indikatorensetView=true.
+- For the indikatorenset view: In Chrome, open thumbnails.html?view=indikatorenset
 This will download all svg files to the local downloads directory.
 You can then manually move them to their respective directory below /images/.